baobaollf/where-did-i-park/README.md

 - I cannot track/save/retreave any of your information.
 Everything is running on your iPhone only.

-Let me know if you have questions by submit an issue https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue.
+Let me know if you have any questions/concerns/comments/suggestions by submit an issue https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue.